Gabriele Venditti

-Gabriele Venditti (born 25 April 1997) is a Polish-born Italian professional rugby union player who primarily plays lock for Zebre Parma of the United Rugby Championship.
+Gabriele Venditti (born 25 April 1997) is a Polish-born Italian professional rugby union player who primarily plays lock for Hunter Wildfires in Australian Shute Shield.

 Professional career

 Venditti previously played for clubs such as Lazio and Calvisano.
 Under contract with Calvisano, in 2020–21 Pro14 season, he was named as Additional Player for Zebre.

+From 2020 to 2023 he played for Zebre Parma in the United Rugby Championship.

+In Autumn 2023 he shortly come back in Calvisano in Italian Serie A.

 In 2016 and 2017, Venditti was named in the Italy Under 20 squad.